-The square key also opens the engine compartment lid.
+The engine compartment lid springs open automatically when the button is pressed in.
+A support spring holds the lid open.
 To close just press the lid down until the lock engages.

 Sliding Door

 If your Station Wagon has a sliding door instead of the normal wing door, note the following instructions: